 Is Ring better than ADT?

-We believe Ring is a solid option with straightforward equipment and affordable prices, but we believe ADT is a better option with its comprehensive home security plans and industry experience.
+We believe Ring is a solid option for DIY home security, with straightforward equipment and affordable prices.
+However, we believe ADT is a better option, with its comprehensive home security plans and industry experience.

 Our Rating Methodology